Make Science Exciting with These Plant Activities for Your Preschoolers

 Your kids can work on math and fine motor skills as they count seeds.

-Cut apart some inexpensive plastic plants, and kids can sort and count them as well.
+Cut apart some inexpensive plastic plants or fake flowers, and kids can sort and count them as well.

 Plant Themed Playdough Activities